Nithish699/demo/README.md

 My first repository
 learning to use github
-Im here to be a part of SDIT code community new changess for new branch
+Im here to be a part of SDIT code community new changess in main branch